 Minimalism is appreciated all the time.
 As the saying goes, less is more.
 Minimalism is very popular in modern design approaches.
 Simple website design will always generate the wanted reactions and exploring the principles of minimalism is a condition for building good websites.
-We noticed this ourselves when we tested several landing pages for Amelia, our WordPress booking plugin.
+We noticed this ourselves when we tested several landing pages for Amelia, the best appointment scheduling plugin for WordPress.

 Table of contents